-Riggs Spring Loop Trail is a 8 mile moderately trafficked loop trail located near Kanab, UT that features beautiful wild flowers and is rated as moderate.
+Riggs Spring Loop Trail is a 8 mile moderately trafficked loop trail located near Kanab, Utah that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 The Riggs Spring Loop Trail begins at Yovimpa Point and travels through spruce, fir and bristlecone forests.
 Red cliff breaks and Quaking Aspen groves are scattered along the trail on the eastern side, allowing for beautiful vistas looking east and south.
 The western section of the trail is steeper and more heavily forested.
 A spring is located near the midway point of the trail offering some respite and shade for the weary traveler.
 Hikers and campers are cautioned to treat this water before using it for drinking.
 It is advised to carry plenty of water on this hike as well as other hikes.
 As this is also a popular backcountry (overnight) camping area, hikers and campers should be aware of each other and respect the privacy of others.